Who We Serve

 Y2Y Harvard Square - Cambridge

 Y2Y is a Harvard University student-run overnight shelter for homeless young adults ages 18-24 years.
-At Y2Y, young adults experiencing homelessness can access legal aid, career readiness, and creative expression programming.
+Circle of Hope provides clothing and hygiene essentials to young adults experiencing homelessness from September through June.

 Atask - Boston